CrowdDotDev/crowd.dev/README.md

 # LFX Community Management (fka crowd.dev)
 ## Background story
 This project was launched as part of the startup crowd.dev. crowd.dev was acquired by the Linux Foundation in April 2024.
-Since then, crowd.dev is part of the [LFX platform](https://lfx.linuxfoundation.org/).
+Following the acquisition, crowd.dev was renamed to "Community Management" and is now part of the [LFX platform](https://lfx.linuxfoundation.org/).

 ## About this project
 LFX Community Management is a Customer Data Platform (CDP) that collects and stores customer data from across the communities in a single database for data unification, identity resolution, analysis, and activation.
 By utilizing this tool, the Linux Foundation can effectively identify key contributors and organizations, facilitating more efficient community support.